mgibas/vue-router-fetch/README.md

 ![npm bundle size](https://img.shields.io/bundlephobia/minzip/vue-router-fetch?style=for-the-badge)

-Move data fetching from your components to the router!
+Declarative fetching - move data fetching from your components to the router!

 - no fetching code inside of your components - focus on presentation and UX rather than some _infrastructure_ code
 - no `beforeRouteEnter`, `beforeRouteUpdate` guards to fetch data
 - no need to maintain `ref` or `reactive` states
 - no need for a store (Vuex, Pinia etc.)
 - URL string is all you need in simplest scenario

+## Fetures

+- Declarative fetching in the router
+- Route parameters support
+- Reactive fetching state
+- Tiny - around 1kB thanks to native `fetch`
+- Easily configurable
+- Custom fetch function support

 ## Demo